eed3si9n/eed3si9n.com/original/making-conference-a-safer-space.md

+> This post was coauthored by Eugene Yokota and Yifan Xing

 ### summary

 We need to change the culture around tech conferences to improve the inclusion of women (and people from other backgrounds too!).
 For that, there needs to be clear signaling and communication about two basic issues: